squid-cache/squid-cache.github.io/KnowledgeBase/Windows.rst

 If multiple service command line options must be specified, use quote.
 The '''-n''' switch is needed only when a non default service name is in use.

-Don't use the "Start parameters" in the Windows 2000/XP/2003 Service applet: they are specific to Windows services functionality and Squid is not able to interpret and use them.
+ {X} Don't use the "Start parameters" in the Windows 2000/XP/2003 Service applet.
+They are specific to Windows services functionality and Squid is not able to interpret and use them.

 In the following example the command line of the "squidsvc" Squid service is set to "-D -u 3130":
+{{{
 squid -O "-u 3130" -n squidsvc

-3.7 Using cache manager on Windows:
+}}}

+=== Cache Manager CGI on Windows ===

-On Windows, cache manager ('''[[http://www.squid-cache.org/Versions/v3/3.HEAD/manuals/cachemgr.cgi|cachemgr.cgi]]''') can be used with Microsoft IIS or Apache.
+On Windows, [[Features/CacheManager|cache manager]] can be used with Microsoft IIS or Apache.
 Some specific configuration could be needed:

  * IIS 6 (Windows 2003):